Find Affordable College Courses

 Chestnut Hill, MA

 Boston College landed the #6 spot in the 2023 rankings for the best value information science programs.
-Boston College is a fairly large private not-for-profit school located in the city of Chestnut Hill.
+Boston College is a fairly large private not-for-profit school located in the small city of Chestnut Hill.

 In addition to its great value ranking, Boston College is in the top 15% of all schools on our Best Information Science Schools in the New England Region list.